Posts

 Strength training (also known as resistance training) is a form of exercise focused on gaining muscle mass, building strength, and increasing endurance.
 Strength training encompasses a wide variety of exercises, using body weight or equipment, with a focus on building muscle mass in all major muscle groups.
 Bodyweight exercises like lunges, squats, push-ups, and planks are examples of strength training, as are movements that incorporate weights and resistance machines.

-For at home or in studio strength training, we prefer SPRI dumbbells lined in vinyl.
+For in studio strength training, we prefer SPRI dumbbells lined in vinyl.
 If the weights are not protected, they will start to peel and shed rather quickly.
-You can purchase a range of sizes (recommended) to gain gradually and safely.
-If you’re new to strength training, start with a low weight of 2 or 3 pounds.
+If you’re new to strength training, start with a low weight of 5 pounds.
 After curling a few reps, those light weights will feel much heavier.
 Continue to progress to heavier weights until you meet your new “edge” and comfortability.
+Typically functional training will allow 10 – 25 pound weights per rep once you reach comfort.

 The Benefits of Barre